Job: Care Partner/CNA/CNT

 Primary Location: TN-Nashville-Vanderbilt Hospital (VUH)

-Your Role: Assist with the delivery of patient care and maintenance of unit environmental standards under the supervision of a licensed nurse.
+As a Nursing Assistant with the Trauma Stepdown, you will assist with the delivery of patient care and maintenance of the unit's environmental standards under the supervision of a licensed nurse.
+Responsibilities include:

 - Assists with day to day delivery of patient care.